boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    realization model described in this document, depicted in {{figure-high-level-qos}}, a single NRP is used with the following characteristics:

-   *  L2VPN/L3VPN service instances for logical separation:
+   *  Layer 2 Virtual Private Network (L2VPN)/Layer 3 Virtual Private Network (L3VPN) service instances for logical separation:

       This realization model of transport for 5G slices assumes Layer 3 delivery for midhaul and backhaul transport connections, and a